+[Rule 1 inserted in Gazette 21 Feb 2007 p.
+583-4.]

 2. Application for certificate of fitness

 (1) An application to the Chief Justice for a certificate under section 8 of the Act shall be made on affidavit —

 (a) exhibiting a certificate from the Registrar that the applicant is on the Roll of Practitioners under the Legal Practice Act 2003and is not a disqualified person as that term is defined in section 3 of that Act;